 Melasma appears as mask-like patches which also have sharp edges in most cases.
 Most people have this skin abnormality in their cheeks, upper lip, or forehead areas.
 Melasma normally comes as dark brown dots which makes it more noticeable than freckles.
 Exposure to UV light can cause it.

-Freckles have small size and they do not have sharp edges.
+Freckles have small in size and they do not have sharp edges.
 They often appear as a result of tanning because the skin produces melanin more than normal when exposed to the sunlight for a long time.
 The people with specific genes may have them; they may vanish in the winter season.

 Melasma & Freckles Removal is Possible

 Now you know the difference between melasma and freckles.
 You should consult a skin specialist if you are not able to differentiate different skin marks.